-This Certification Report states the outcome of the Common Criteria security evaluation of the JSIGN4 V1.0.4.
-The developer of the JSIGN4 V1.0.4 is ST Microelectronics S.r.I located in Marcianise, Italy and they also act as the sponsor of the evaluation and certification A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.
+This Certification Report states the outcome of the Common Criteria security evaluation of the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® SnapdragonTM 8 Gen 2) with symmetric and asymmetric crypto support.
+The developer of the Qualcomm Secure Processor Unit SPU270 (Version: 6.1) in SM8550 SoC (Qualcomm® SnapdragonTM 8 Gen 2) with symmetric and asymmetric crypto support is Qualcomm Technologies, Inc. located in San Diego, USA and they also act as the sponsor of the evaluation.
+A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.